microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 ![Scene menu in eye tracking sample](../Images/EyeTracking/mrtk_et_scenemenu.jpg)

-The root scene includes a few core components that will persist across the additively loaded scenes.
+The root scene includes a few core components that will persist across the additively loaded scenes, such as the MRTK configured profiles and scene camera.
-The _MixedRealityBasicSceneSetup_ includes a script that will automatically load the referenced scene on startup.
+The _MixedRealityBasicSceneSetup_ (see screenshot below) includes a script that will automatically load the referenced scene on startup.
 By default this is _EyeTrackingDemo-02-TargetSelection_.

 ![Example for the OnLoadStartScene script](../Images/EyeTracking/mrtk_et_onloadstartscene.jpg)